Say Nothing (book): Reception

-Critical reception

 Jennifer Szalai of The New York Times wrote, "Keefe's narrative is an architectural feat, expertly constructed out of complex and contentious material, arranged and balanced just so."

-Maureen Corrigan of NPR enthusiastically wrote, "Keefe is a storyteller who captures the complexities of a historical moment by digging deep into the lives of people on all sides of the conflict."
+Maureen Corrigan of NPR wrote, "Keefe is a storyteller who captures the complexities of a historical moment by digging deep into the lives of people on all sides of the conflict."
 Corrigan concludes, "At the end of his panoramic book, which gathers together history, politics and biography, Keefe tightens the focus back to the mystery of McConville's abduction and murder.
 And, as in the most ingenious crime stories, Keefe unveils a revelation — lying, so to speak, in plain sight — that only further complicates the moral dimensions of his tale."

 Devlin Barrett of The Washington Post described how Say Nothing is "a cautionary tale, [that] speaks volumes — about the zealotry of youth, the long-term consequences of violence and the politics of forgetting."

-The Economist noted, "The discerning skill with which Mr. Radden Keefe gets inside these characters' minds may unsettle some readers, but it is also his book's strength.
+The Economist wrote, "The discerning skill with which Mr. Radden Keefe gets inside these characters' minds may unsettle some readers, but it is also his book's strength.
 He shows how people who in peacetime might just have been strong-willed or colourful types came to condone or perpetrate the unspeakable."

-Stephen Phillips of the Los Angeles Times praised the book saying, "Say Nothing powerfully documents a society benumbed by trauma attempting to reckon with the abyss that engulfed it."
+Stephen Phillips of the Los Angeles Times wrote: "Say Nothing powerfully documents a society benumbed by trauma attempting to reckon with the abyss that engulfed it."

-In May 2019, Irish journalist Ed Moloney, who was the director of the Belfast Project, published a piece in CounterPunch in which he alleged several inaccuracies in Keefe's book.
+In May 2019, Irish journalist Ed Moloney, the director of the Belfast Project, published a piece in CounterPunch in which he alleged several inaccuracies in Keefe's book.
 He also criticised Keefe's decision to cite the book using endnotes, which a publishing industry source told Moloney "convey a more commercial narrative", instead of using Chicago Manual of Style footnotes.
 With Keefe not using footnotes, Moloney says: "The writing thus flows uninterrupted, appearing to the untutored reader – or reviewer – as being the work of the author when it may not be.
 It takes hard work and determination to discover how much of this book is truly original reporting and how much is taken from other people's work.
 A 'more commercial narrative' indeed."